 Aside from Mary-Kate and Ashley Olsen, Fuller House managed to bring back all the main stars from the original show.
 That is, until Fuller House Season 5.
 Lori Loughlin (aka Aunt Becky) was in Seasons 1 through 4, but following her involvement in the 2019 college admissions scandal, her character was revealed to be "in Nebraska helping her mother" during the first batch of Season 5 episodes.

-In March 2019, Loughlin and her husband Mossimo Giannulli were arrested for allegedly paying $500,000 to have their two daughters, Olivia Jade or Isabella Giannulli, recruited by the University of Southern California crew team despite the fact that they didn't play the sport.
+This came after Loughlin and her husband Mossimo Giannulli's March 2019 arrest for allegedly paying $500,000 to have their two daughters, Olivia Jade or Isabella Giannulli, recruited by the University of Southern California crew team despite the fact that they didn't play the sport.
 They were part of a larger college admissions scandal being prosecuted by the FBI that included fellow actor Felicity Huffman.
-While Huffman pled guilty and received a sentence of 14 days in prison along with community service and fines, Loughlin and her fashion designer husband have pled not guilty.

-While not regular fixtures like in Full House, Uncle Jesse and Aunt Becky were still a presence in the reboot.
+While not regular fixtures like in Full House, Uncle Jesse (John Stamos) and Aunt Becky were still a presence in the reboot.
 They adopted a daughter, who they named Pamela, and provided their trademark advice to the kids.
 Becky even helped Stephanie with her decision to have a baby via in vitro fertilization with a surrogate.
-But there will be no more heartwarming family moments for Aunt Becky in Fuller House when it wraps up with the second half of Season 5 in 2020 as she faces legal consequences for her alleged actions for her real-life family.
+She's still MIA in Fuller House's final nine episodes, but Uncle Jesse is there to dole out advice in her place.